masschallenge/impact-api/README.md

 #### Supervisor Mode
-At times, you may want to see the gunicorn + supervisor server as is being run in production.
+At times, you may want to see the waitress + supervisor server as is being run in production.
 This mode also shows a more detailed output of the docker-compose up command that is executed in the background.